JakMir98/Phone-controlled-car-stm32/readme.md

 ## Design assumptions:
 - Processor used: STM32F103 or STM32F411Re
-- Remote controlled car using bluetooth module and application on phone with android system.
+- USB On-The-Go controlled car using UART and phone with android system.
 - Powerbank as power supply
 - Car construction placed on 2WD chassis
-- Bluetooth module controlled with UART
 - MCP23S08 port expander controlled with SPI
 - L293D half-H driver used to control motors
 - PWM used to change speed of dc motors, and LED brightness